cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.python.md

 Precedence sets the order of your rules.

 Lower values indicate higher precedence.
 At each processing phase, applicable rules are evaluated in ascending order of this value.
+Refer to [Order of enforcement](http://developers.cloudflare.com/learning-paths/secure-internet-traffic/understand-policies/order-of-enforcement/#manage-precedence-with-terraform) docs on how to manage precedence via Terraform.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.4.0/docs/resources/zero_trust_gateway_policy#precedence ZeroTrustGatewayPolicy#precedence}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.5.0/docs/resources/zero_trust_gateway_policy#precedence ZeroTrustGatewayPolicy#precedence}

 ---